Salman of Saudi Arabia: Views

 Prince Salman takes part in the Saudi Arabian traditional dance in the 1960s.

 Salman holds traditional views with regard to political reforms and social change.
 In November 2002, in reference to charitable organizations accused of terrorism (e.g. al-Haramain Foundation, Saudi High Commission for Relief of Bosnia and Herzegovina), he stated that he had personally taken part in the activities of such organizations, but added "I know the assistance goes to doing good.
 But if there are those who change some work of charity into evil activities, then it is not the Kingdom's responsibility, nor its people, which helps its Arab and Muslim brothers around the world."

 Personal life

 Marriages and issue

-Salman bin Abdulaziz has been married thrice and has at least thirteen children, including twelve sons.
+Salman bin Abdulaziz has reportedly been married at least three times.
+Reliable sources differ on the number of his children: while The Telegraph has reported that he has at least 13 children, CNN states that the exact number is not publicly available.

 Salman's first wife was his first cousin Sultana bint Turki Al Sudairi, daughter of his maternal uncle Turki bin Ahmad Al Sudairi, a former governor of Asir Province.
 They were married in 1954, when Salman was 18 years old and Sultana was 13 or 14.
 She gave birth to six children, including his only known daughter.
 Two adult sons died during the couple's lifetimes.
 Sultana died on 30 July 2011.
 Their children were: